 Don't: make rash decisions with your investments

 Whether you have a robust portfolio or just a modest retirement account, it can be nerve-racking to see investments drop in value.
 It may seem like a smart idea to sell off now to spare investments from further losses, but that may not be in your best interest.
 It is important to keep in mind your own investment horizon and risk tolerance.
 Before making any investment decisions, please seek the guidance of a professional such as a Registered Investment Advisor.
-If you'd like to speak to someone, our partner and Financial Counsultant, Gary Ginsberg of Royal Alliance Associates, Inc. is still taking phone appointments.
+If you'd like to speak to someone, our partner and Financial Consultant, Gary Ginsberg of Royal Alliance Associates, Inc. is still taking phone appointments.
 Please call us 212.869.8926, opt.
 7 and leave a voice message with your name and telephone number.
 Someone will return your call to schedule an appointment.

 Do: trim your spending

 The thriving economy the country has enjoyed for a while has prompted a gradual lifestyle inflation for many people.
 Trimming discretionary spending now will help you lower your monthly expenses moving forward.
 If you have lost work or income, you may also qualify for accommodations from debtors.
-ActorsFCU is offering a few different borrower assistance programs at this time.

 Don't: put your money before your health